ekynoxe/ekynoxe.com/source/_posts/2013-03-03-instants-tisses-my-sisters-business-has-now-launched.md

     classname: instantstisses
     hero: instantstisses.png
     url: www.instantstisses.com
-    summary: <p>My sister launched her business early 2013 and we worked together to produce her online shop using shopify as the e-commerce platform.</p><p>She produced the designs under my guidance and I did the integration alongside the custom coding necessary to offer to her customers the functionality she wanted.</p>
+    summary: <p>Marrying high quality printed paper and light fabrics is the core of my sister's business.
+While she took care of the graphics design under my guidance to make it translate well on the web (she's a print and clothe designer), I took care of creating the online store using Shopify as the underlying platform.
+Plenty of Javascript development and minute details were required on the site, but hopefully this transmits well what she offers.</p>
     work:
         - Development
         - shopify e-commerce